vitalyrepin/vrepinblog/_posts/2015-09-18-CopyrightedMonumentsFinland.md

 > copyright that may otherwise subsist in such works, and to publishing such images.
 It is an exception to the normal rule that the copyright owner has the exclusive right to
 > authorize the creation and distribution of derivative works.

-The image below is taken from Swedish Wikipedia and its shows the status of this Freedom in different countries:
+The image below shows the status of this Freedom in different countries:

 <a title="By Mardus [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File%3AFreedom_of_Panorama_world_map.png"><img width="100%" alt="Freedom of Panorama world map" src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/22/Freedom_of_Panorama_world_map.png/512px-Freedom_of_Panorama_world_map.png"/></a>